kaushikgopal/henry-jekyll/README.md

 // take a look at the main `theme.scss` file to see the full list of variables you can customize
 ```

-To actually change specific styles, make sure to put them in the main override.
-The order of imports matter.
+To change specific "styles" in your page, use the `main_override.scss` file:

 ```scss
 // inside ./_sass/main.scss